How to Get The Urine Smell Out of a Mattress

 - 8 ounces of hydrogen peroxide

-- 2 to 4 drops of dish soap or liquid laundry detergent
+- A few drops of dish soap or laundry detergent

 Hydrogen peroxide kills odor-causing bacteria and breaks down the proteins in urine stains, but it can also bleach some fabrics and damage foam.
 It’s best to first test a small amount in an inconspicuous area.
 Only prepare as much cleaning solution as needed, and never store the mixture in a closed container.

 Since the baking soda in the solution will dry and draw moisture up from the bed, there’s no need for a separate layer of baking soda.
 Just spray your cleaning solution on the mattress, leave it for 8 hours, and then vacuum off the baking soda residue.

 If one round of this process isn’t enough to make your stains disappear, you can repeat it as necessary.
 If the stains are gone but an odor remains, cleaning again with vinegar and baking soda may be all that is needed.